blnknlights/blnknlights.github.io/htb/machines/jupiter/jupiter.md

 ## SQL injection
-Now even though the aforementionned vuln isn't of much interest to us now, it hints to the fact that we have some abount of control over the queries that are beeing made to the backend db.
+Now even though the aforementionned vuln isn't of much interest to us now, it hints to the fact that we have some amount of control over the queries that are beeing made to the backend db.
 And if we look at the requests made by the dashboard in burp, our amount of control is pretty obvious:

 ![burp.jpg](burp.jpg)